 I feel renewed during spring.
 It’s a good time to reflect on where I am, where I want to go and what I need to do to get there.

 This spring, we’ve got a lot of changes.
-Our oldest son graduates from college and our youngest son is working his way into his dream career.
-We are slowly but surely making home improvements so we can downsize our lives and move to our dream location.
+Our oldest son is starting his career in the military and our youngest son is working in a new job while he pursues his career.
+We have moved to our dream home at the beach and are getting accustomed to a whole new community.
 It’s a lot.
 While we welcome the growth that change brings, I’d be lying if I said that change is stress-free.

 How do you deal with a lot of change at once?

 - Keep change in perspective–In our case, the changes are good changes.
 Our son has a job after graduation.
 Our youngest son has had successes in following his dream and is confident he is on the right road.
 The house is coming along beautifully.
 All of the changes we are going through are manageable and welcome.

 - Figure out how to de-stress–What can you do when you feel your anxiety levels rising?
 How do you get your mind off of what is stressing you out?
 I know if I hit the gym when I get stressed, I love the way I feel after a good workout.
 Some people like to meditate or read.
 Distracting yourself from the anxiety in a healthy way gives your brain the mini-vacation it needs to rest and rejuvenate.
 You have to figure out what works for you.

 - Take Action–Another way to deal with change is to meet it head on.
 Assess the change that is occurring and figure out what action you need to take to help move it in the direction you want it to go.
 Even if you only take one small action, that’s a step in the right direction.